-In addition to the above, we also have a number of in-house solutions which are available to other broadcasters.
-These include a web based SMS Text Message handling system enabling multiple studios to receive messages to a single number and a presenter portal allowing rapid access to programme scheduling and other information.
+In addition to the above, we've developed a number of in-house solutions which are available to other broadcasters.
+These include a web based text messaging platform, a presenter portal allowing rapid access to programme content and our own AI based music scheduler.

 More information and download links for some of our in-house software can be found at the Radiotools site: www.radiotools.uk

-Commercial support for for the above systems and software can also be provided by Broadcast Ltd. www.broadcast.management
+Commercial solutions and support for for the above systems and software can be provided by Broadcast Ltd. www.broadcast.management

-In memory of David Norland, director and presenter, who passed away in 2014.
+David Norland, director and presenter, who passed away in 2014

 * Reach calculated as a Pearson correlation between online Tunein listeners (2.5K followers as of Dec 2019) and surveyed FM figures from stations across the UK.